MarshalOfficial/MarshalOfficial/README.md

 ### About myself

-- 🔭&nbsp;&nbsp;A very passionate software engineer, entrepreneur, and problem solver interested in technology development to make the world a better place.
+- A very passionate software engineer, entrepreneur, and problem solver interested in technology development to make the world a better place.

 ### Github statistics